JuliaRheology/RHEOS.jl/docs/src/models.md

 # Models

 ## Models included in RHEOS
-Severa models (i.e. their relaxation modulus, creep modulus and complex modulus) already implemented in RHEOS.
+Several models (i.e. their relaxation modulus, creep modulus and complex modulus) already implemented in RHEOS.
 Their constructors are listed below.
 Note that the `params` argument is always optional, as represented by their containment in square barckets.
 If left blank then the model's default parameters are used.
 Additional models are forthcoming.

 ### Elements
 ```@docs